The most important thing is for you to feel comfortable and happy with yourself and your photos.

-Gentlemen - Same goes for you.
+Gentlemen - The same goes for you.
 Dressing up a little more elevates your photos.
-Slacks and a nice shirt go a long way.
+Cords or Khakis with a nice shirt go a long way.
 Layering adds interest as well.
-Solid colors are great for men.
+Solid colors are great.

 NO, NO's - Matching outfits.
+We want your outfits to complement each other but not match.
 Try to stay away from too much white.
-Off white tends to photograph better.
-Neon's!
-Neon's tend to color cast on to your skin creating unflattering tones.
+Off-white tends to photograph better.
+Neons!
+Neons tend to color cast onto your skin creating unflattering tones.
 Letters / Large Logos on shirts.
-Crazy Patterns/Stripes and Striped Flannel..
+Crazy Patterns/Stripes and Striped Flannel...
 Whaaat?
-Yup I said it.
+Yup, I said it.
 I am not a fan of how striped flannels photography.

 Texture - Textured clothing is an easy way to add visual interest and soul into your photos.
 Fabrics such as cable knit, wool, herringbone, lace, faux fur, tweed and chambray are all great at adding some spice and life into your images.

 Comfort - Be prepared to move.
 I recommend having clothing that is not too tight or short.
-We will be moving, sitting and bending at times and want to make sure your able to do so with comfort.
+We will be moving, sitting, and bending at times and want to make sure you are able to do so with comfort.
 I would rather see you being loose, having fun & displaying a ton of emotion in your images, as opposed to standing stiffly in uncomfortable clothes.